Fast Help 1-800-222-1222

 • Clean the bite area with warm, soapy water.
 You can also apply an over-the-counter antibiotic ointment.

-• Mark the date of the bite on a calendar, and if symptoms develop, contact your doctor immediately.
+• Mark the date of the bite on a calendar.
+If symptoms develop, contact your doctor immediately.

 Call NC Poison Control at 1-800-222-1222 or chat from this site for questions about a tick bite or for more information.